 If you're a Mets fan, you probably know all of that because you heard about it constantly.
 The local press never tired of talking about Fulmer's success, ad nauseam.
 But you also may find yourself wondering, whatever happened to that kid recently?
 You can be forgiven for this because those same press guys who loved to bring up Michael Fulmer in 2016 and 2017 stopped talking about him.

 FYI, Fulmer has gone through some tough times since 2017.
-A series of injuries and surgeries, culminating in Tommy John, have sidelined the kid repeatedly.
+A series of injuries and surgeries, culminating in Tommy John, has sidelined the kid repeatedly.
 He hasn't pitched since amassing 132 innings in a below-average 2018 season.
 Hopefully, he'll make it back, but he's got a tough road ahead.
 Fulmer stopped being a story locally when he stopped being a cudgel to beat Met fans over the head.
 And no, it gives me no pleasure that the kid has had so many problems.
 I hope he makes it all the way back, even if that means regaining his status as fodder for "let's punish Met fans" stories.

 So now it's an absolute certainty that Kelenic is bound for Cooperstown.
 I guess I should just crawl into a corner and have a good cry over it.
 Supposedly he's become a nightmare for Mets fans like myself - although, to be honest with you, I don't recall him showing up in dreams, good or bad.